 We all want the same thing.
 Which is a good thing.

-As we navigate the emergence of this industry, we’re committed to helping those who will serve Minnesota’s legal marijuana market in agriculture, business ownership, supplies and vendor management, and professional services.
+As we navigate the emergence of this industry, we’re committed to helping those who will serve Minnesota’s legal cannabis market in agriculture, business ownership, supplies and vendor management, and professional services.

 Regulators and policymakers will have lots of questions and challenges.